The Springfield Botanical Gardens

 |When and How Did the Botanical Center Open?|

 The Grand Opening of the beautiful Botanical Center building was held the week of October 11-17, 2010.
 To the surprise and delight of many, legendary folksinger Judy Collins gave a free concert on the last day, Sunday.
 Judy shared with the audience a delicious sense of humor, stories, and many of the songs that brought her world fame, all in a voice seemingly as clear and brilliant as in her youth.

 Note: As for that sense of humor, Judy, then 73, greeted the audience with, "I'm so glad to be here.
 These days I'm glad to be anywhere."

 Are you ready?
 Admission is always FREE to both the Botanical Center and the Botanical Gardens.
-The Botanical Center building itself is open from 8 am - 8 pm Monday through Saturday and 11 am - 6 pm Sundays.
+The Botanical Center building from April through October is open from 8 am - 8 pm Mondays - Saturdays and 11 am - 6 pm Sundays.
 From November through March the Botanical Center is open from 8 am - 5 pm Mondays - Saturdays and 11 am - 5 pm on Sundays.

 |THE BOTANICAL GARDENS|